PromtEngineer/localGPT/README.md

 ## Test dataset

-For testing, this repository comes with [Constitution of USA](https://constitutioncenter.org/media/files/constitution.pdf) as an example file to use.
+For testing, this repository comes with [Orca: Progressive Learning from Complex Explanation Traces of GPT-4 - Research Paper](https://github.com/PromtEngineer/localGPT/blob/main/SOURCE_DOCUMENTS/Orca_paper.pdf) as an example file to use.

 ## Ingesting your OWN Data.
 Put your files in the `SOURCE_DOCUMENTS` folder.
 You can put multiple folders within the `SOURCE_DOCUMENTS` folder and the code will recursively read your files.